Nitecore MH12S Tactical Flashlight Review

 Short Review

-This is another good entry inthe MH12 series by Nitecore.
+This is another good entry in the MH12 series by Nitecore.
 The emitter being used (Luminus SST-40 is good, and overall things perform well.

 Long Review